 Over 800 NVIDIA engineers work on chip design and software development.
-The output from these groups is stored and managed using Perforce Helix.
-In addition to engineering data including all final chip designs and software source trees, other departments use Helix to store critical documents.
-In total, NVIDIA has over 1,700 Helix users — 85 percent of the company.
+The output from these groups is stored and managed using Perforce Helix Core.
+In addition to engineering data including all final chip designs and software source trees, other departments use Helix Core to store critical documents.
+In total, NVIDIA has over 1,700 Helix Core users — 85 percent of the company.

 Based on its long-term relationship with NetApp, NVIDIA decided to replace its existing storage solution with an easy-to-manage cluster of NetApp, fabric-attached storage (FAS) systems capable of simultaneously supporting both Fibre Channel SAN and network-attached storage protocols.
 Key goals were to reduce the administrative burden while providing high availability and disaster recovery capabilities.